gspider8/CS540-OceanFront/README.md

 ---

-## Dataset
+## How to Use this data
 The datset is located in `*.zip`, this data can be joined to an existing table using Altkey.

-## Steps to edit coastline to parcel edges
+## Steps I took to edit hydrology shapefile to have a better oceanfront
 Setting up environment<br>
-1. Right click settings to ensure snapping and digitizing toolbars are availiable
+1. Right click settings to ensure snapping and digitizing toolbars are available
 2. Right click hydrology layer and toggle editing to on (a pencil should appear over the symbology icon)
-3. Select the vertex tool and hover over the ocean hydrolgy polygon to see points
+3. Select the vertex tool and hover over the ocean hydrology polygon to see points
 4. Toggle the magnet icon (snapping) to on
 5. Going across the snapping toolbar, select the next icon and ensure snapping is set to all layers
 6. On the third icon, select vertex and middle of segments